Analysis of Structured Deep Kernel Networks: Abstract

 \section{Abstract}

-Kernel based methods yield approximation models that are flexible, efficient and powerful.
-In particular, they utilize fixed \textit{feature} maps of the data, being often associated to strong analytical results that prove their accuracy.
-On the other hand, the recent success of machine learning methods has been driven by deep neural networks (NNs).
-They achieve a significant accuracy on very high-dimensional data, in that they are able to learn also efficient data representations or data-based feature maps.
+In this paper, we leverage a recent deep kernel representer theorem to connect kernel based learning and (deep) neural networks in order to understand their interplay.
+In particular, we show that the use of special types of kernels yields models reminiscent of neural networks that are founded in the same theoretical framework of classical kernel methods, while benefiting from the computational advantages of deep neural networks.
+Especially the introduced Structured Deep Kernel Networks (SDKNs) can be viewed as neural networks (NNs) with optimizable activation functions obeying a representer theorem.
+This link allows us to analyze also NNs within the framework of kernel networks.

-In this paper, we leverage a recent deep kernel representer theorem to connect the two approaches and understand their interplay.
-In particular, we show that the use of special types of kernels yield models reminiscent of neural networks that are founded in the same theoretical framework of classical kernel methods, while enjoying many computational properties of deep neural networks.
-Especially the introduced Structured Deep Kernel Networks (SDKNs) can be viewed as neural networks with optimizable activation functions obeying a representer theorem. \\ Analytic properties show their universal approximation properties in different asymptotic regimes of unbounded number of centers, width and depth.
-Especially in the case of unbounded depth, the constructions is asymptotically better than corresponding constructions for ReLU neural networks, which is made possible by the flexibility of kernel approximation.
+We prove analytic properties of the SDKNs which show their universal approximation properties in three different asymptotic regimes of unbounded number of centers, width and depth.
+Especially in the case of unbounded depth, more accurate constructions can be achieved using fewer layers compared to corresponding constructions for ReLU neural networks.
+This is made possible by leveraging properties of kernel approximation.

 \textbf{Keywords} Kernel methods $\cdot$ Neural networks $\cdot$ Deep learning $\cdot$ Representer theorem $\cdot$ Universal approximation